growi-dev/blog_content/_drafts/The-Slow-Learner.md

 I've been writing code since I was 12 years old.

 First I was just tinkering with computers to make the latest games run on my dad's PC.
 That was the era of the Intel  80386 and MS DOS.
 It was the prehistoric time before the Web was readily available and knowledge of computers was something that made you stand out.
-The time when games were traded in the school yard and we just added LH
+The time when games were traded in the school yard and we tried adding LH in front of

 In school I met a friend who owned his own Commodore 64